 “We’re now seeing huge increases in the numbers of younger patients with eye diseases normally associated with middle- or old-age… Here, in Hong Kong, more and more teen-agers are arriving at hospital emergency rooms with detached retinas…”

 In a commercial port city in China, we spend a day with the Liu family.
 Like most of their classmates, both six-year-old Jun and twelve-year-old Qiang wear glasses.
 Neither sees much natural light, burdened as they are with classes and extracurricular activities that tend to take place indoors.
 When the boys arrive home, well past sunset, they have another hour or two of homework before being allowed to touch their electronic gadgets.
-This way of life is hardly an exception in countries where the prevalence of myopia has grown to worrisome proportions – and, in terms of education, in cultures that tend to put competitive academics high on the achievement list for their children.
+This way of life is hardly an exception in countries where the prevalence of myopia has grown to worrisome proportions – and, in terms of education, in societies that tend to put competitive academics high on the achievement list for their children.

 “The best evidence of this comes from Singapore where parents now start getting their kids into special early tutoring to be sure they know the alphabet and can count before entering kindergarten.
 So, they’re beginning schooling at age 3 or 4.”